-ENG Cou irses Titles Credits
+ENG Courses Titles Credits

-ENG 2 201 Introduction to Literary Study 3
+ENG 201 Introduction to Literary Study 3

 ENG Upper Division Electives 12

-ENG Other ENG Electivesm inimum 5
+ENG Other ENG Electivesn ninimum 5

 Minor requirements are 20 or more semester credit hours of course work in English numbered 106 or above, of which 12 must be upper division and one must be ENG 201.
 Courses must be chosen in consultation with an adviser in English.
 Students must complete with a grade of C or better all courses counting toward the major or minors